-The Transdisciplinary Studies Program and the Office of Research, Sponsored Programs & Grants invite doctoral students who have completed at least 16 units toward their doctoral degree and who are on track to submit and defend their dissertation proposal by December 2024 to apply for the 2023 – 2024 Crossing Boundaries Research Award.
+The Transdisciplinary Studies Program and the Office of Research, Sponsored Programs & Grants invite masters and doctoral students to apply for the 2023 – 2024 Crossing Boundaries Research Award.
 The award recognizes students who are using cross-disciplinary and applied research methodologies and perspectives in their scholarship in innovative, creative, and compelling ways.

 This is a competitive fellowship award for promising, early-phase, scholarly projects that cross disciplines, institutions, and sectors.
 Awards will be given for individual projects/applicants, or, in the case of a collaborative project, up to two CGU students can share a single award.

 Targeted applicants are doctoral students working on a research project in one of the following categories:

 Collaborative Scholarship Across Two Different Departments or Fields.